Office of Strategic Services: Training facilities

+The OSS Maritime Unit (predecessor to the Navy SEALs and other US military frogmen programs) used Catalina to simulate occupied islands for its deployed operatives in the Pacific and Asia.

 The main OSS training camps abroad were located initially in Great Britain, French Algeria, and Egypt; later as the Allies advanced, a school was established in southern Italy.
 In the Far East, OSS training facilities were established in India, Ceylon, and then China.
 The London branch of the OSS, its first overseas facility, was at 70 Grosvenor Street, W1.
 In addition to training local agents, the overseas OSS schools also provided advanced training and field exercises for graduates of the training camps in the United States and for Americans who enlisted in the OSS in the war zones.
 The most famous of the latter was Virginia Hall in France.

 The OSS's Mediterranean training center in Cairo, Egypt, known to many as the Spy School, was a lavish palace belonging to King Farouk's brother-in-law, called Ras el Kanayas.
 It was modeled after the SOE's training facility STS 102 in Haifa, Palestine.
 Americans whose heritage stemmed from Italy, Yugoslavia, and Greece were trained at the "Spy School" and also sent for parachute, weapons, and commando training, and Morse code and encryption lessons at STS 102.
 After completion of their spy training, these agents were sent back on missions to the Balkans and Italy where their accents would not pose a problem for their assimilation.